 Compound Profiling und Screening

-New strategies for therapies of infections by commensal and persistent microorganisms
+New strategies for new active agents against infections from commensal and persistent bacteria

 Bachelor & Master